brendan-robert-1/Hangman/README.md

 # Hangman

 This is a simple Java command line implementation of the popular hangman game.
-It can either be provided a word on the command line or ommit a word and have a random word chosen instead.
-It attempts to solve the puzzle by guessing words one at a time.
-The dictionary used seen in the `bin` directory has been reduced to only english words that have english letters.
-No '-' are allowed for example, this is for simplicities sake.
+The word to guess may be provided via the command line, or omitted to have a random word chosen instead.
+It attempts to solve the puzzle by guessing letters one at a time.
+The dictionary used is a collection of all words in all files that are seen in the `bin` directory.
+Only words with english letters are allowed.
+Any words with a '-' are not allowed for example.
 The program either solves the puzzle by guessing all letters in the secret word, or fails by guesssing 6 letters incorrectly.
 The 6 letter limit aligns with the head, body, 2 arms, and 2 legs of a traditional game of hangman on paper.
 An example output of this program for the word elephant is as follows:

 ```
 Word [elephant]